zlsa/zlsadesign.com/content/article/recap-of-reusable-rockets.md

 title = "A Brief Recap of Reusable Rockets" description = "Since their inception, rockets have been thrown away after every launch.
 Why is this changing now?"

+summary = "In the decades since the first rockets flew, the only launch vehicle capable of any kind of reuse was the Space Shuttle, which required in-depth inspection and refurbishment after each flight.
+Meanwhile, SpaceX and Blue Origin, among others, are revolutionizing the space launch industry and building rockets that can – and have – been reused.
+What's changed, and why is reusability coming back?"

 date = "2018-07-12"

 story = true